 Bookbinding: The process of physically assembling a book from an ordered stack of paper sheets that are folded together into sections or sometimes left as a stack of individual sheets.
 The stack is then bound together along one edge by either sewing with thread through the folds or by a layer of flexible adhesive.
 There are three main types of binding:

 - Perfect Binding: A binding method that uses glue to fasten the pages together after the folds have been trimmed off.
 This method uses only adhesive, usually a hot-melt, to secure the pages into a wrap-around cover.
 Telephone books and paperbacks are typical book forms that use perfect binding.
-Blurb’s softcover books use this binding technique.
+All Blurb books are made with this binding technique.

 - Saddlestitch: This binding method focuses on holding the pages of a single signature together by using a staple, wire, or thread.